 “Daily temperature values are used to determine if our remote telemetry enclosure sites are operating within high or low temperature standards.
 The remotes sites have internal temperature monitoring and use internal heaters and fan induced ambient air for cooling.

 “The Orion temperature data is used as a base value to determine if a site repeatedly exceeds its temperature threshold and requires additional heating or cooling to meet specifications.

 This is particularly critical for remote telemetry sites with automated sampling systems where high or low temperatures can affect the sample quality.”

-We recently took advantage of their proximity to visit and learn more about water/wastewater treatment.
-Thanks to Christopher Burr and Aaron Budiselich of the Facilities Automation team, our hosts for the tour!
+We took advantage of their proximity to visit and learn more about water/wastewater treatment.
+Thanks to Christopher Burr and Aaron Budiselich of the Facilities Automation team for showing us their operations!

 Links for additional information: